-The ASPC was established 26 years ago as a society of physicians and educators who were recipients of the National Heart, Lung, and Blood Institute (NHLBI) Preventive Cardiology Academic Award (PCAA).
-These awards were granted between 1979 and 1995 to physicians in cardiology, general internal medicine, pediatrics, obstetrics and gynecology, and family medicine.
-The goal of the award was to develop programs to enhance basic and clinical education in preventive cardiology and initiate or expand interdisciplinary clinical services and research initiatives in preventive cardiology.
+When the ASPC was founded in 1985, its members were physicians and educators, including frequent recipients of the National Heart, Lung, and Blood Institute (NHLBI) Preventive Cardiology Academic Award (PCAA).
+The organization’s goals were developing programs that enhanced basic and clinical education and initiating or expanding interdisciplinary clinical services and research initiatives in preventive cardiology.

 In recent years, the ASPC’s focus shifted from acting as an insular organization of academic experts to one with a focused vision of the interdisciplinary value it can bring to the broader healthcare and scientific community.
 The new ASPC will represent the increasingly multidisciplinary group of healthcare providers (including nurses, nurse practitioners, dieticians and other healthcare specialists in addition to physicians) along with researchers and industry representatives who share an interest in and passion for preventive cardiology.

 In 2005 The American Society for Preventive Cardiology was officially incorporated in Connecticut.
 The ASPC was granted 501 © (3) status in 2007.
 Since then, the ASPC has grown to over 800 members across the US, Canada, and internationally.